Cheekyshroom/MD-Challenge/README.md

 ## Notes
 Instead of threading it I wanted to make my program run as a daemon in the background.
-I could've just popped off a thread for each URL to download, but since you wanted a download queue I decided not to make it asynchronous.
+Because it might be faster too, I popped off a seperate thread for each page to download so it'd be asynch nicely (And as a plus avoid having to use mutexes or semaphores).
 It might be nice to store the local port to connect to in an environment variable instead of hardcoding it too.